 Kali ARM Build Scripts Now Available

-This new release brings with it the introduction of the Offensive Security Trusted ARM image scripts - a set of slowly growing scripts that are able to build Kali Linux images for various ARM devices.
+This new release brings with it the introduction of the OffSec Trusted ARM image scripts - a set of slowly growing scripts that are able to build Kali Linux images for various ARM devices.
 These scripts will replace the growing number of actual ARM image releases we have in order to reduce the exponentially growing amount of traffic we serve on each release.
 We will release a short blog post about how to use these scripts in the next few days.

 LUKS Nuke Patch Added to cryptsetup

 A couple of days ago, we demonstrated a cool patch for cryptsetup, which introduces a self destruction feature.
 The response to this post was overwhelmingly positive, as many people voted to see this feature included in Kali Linux.
 Therefore, we included this patch into our cryptsetup package yesterday, making the luksAddNuke options available to all Kali users by default.
 The patch is non-invasive and will not change anything for anyone that does not want to make use of it.
 No action is necessary if you currently use LUKS and don’t want to utilize the key nuke feature.
 The updated cryptsetup package is present in Kali 1.0.6 by default.
 We’d like to take a moment to thank everyone who participated in the poll for voicing their opinion.
 This kind of feedback is very useful for us, giving us a better feel for the type of features to add in the future.
 In an upcoming blog post, we will take the opportunity to better explain this new feature and show you how to test it out.

 Updated Instructions for Building VMware Tools with Kernel 3.12